Death of Jeong-In: Autopsy

-During the trial, the autopsy came out and the doctor testified that Jeong-In's case was the worst child abuse case he had ever seen in his 20 years of experience.
-Out of the 3,800 bodies he has examined, from a pediatric perspective, Jeong-In had the worst injuries and her entire body was severely damaged from head to toe.
-The forensic doctor had never seen a ruptured pancreas in a pediatric case, and he concluded that Jeong-In was probably stepped on multiple times on her stomach by adults.
+During the trial, the autopsy was performed, and the doctor testified that Jeong-In's case was the worst child abuse case he had ever seen in his 20 years of experience.
+Out of the 3,800 bodies he’d examined, from a pediatric perspective, Jeong-In had the worst injuries and her entire body was severely damaged.
+He had never seen a ruptured pancreas in a pediatric case, and he concluded that Jeong-In was probably stomped on multiple times on her stomach by adults.
 Only extremely strong force applied to her abdomen would cause such rupture of her internal organs.
 Additionally, based on some recovered tissue found in Jeong-In's organs, the doctors also believed that there was another severe beating that happened 3–5 days prior to her death.
-The last few days in Jeong-In's life were in extreme pain, with even breathing being painful which explained why she could not cry in the day-care when she was last seen alive.
+Jeong-In spent the last few days of her life in extreme pain, with even breathing being painful, which explained why she did not cry in the daycare where she was last seen alive.